iachettifederico/matest/README.md

 The assertion can be any expression that returns a boolean value, BUT IT CANNOT CONTAIN LOCAL VARIABLES.
 If the assertion contains a local variable and it fails, the code that explains it bit by bit will throw an error.

-### The assertion MUST be idempotent

-Once the code is run, the state of the block gets saved.
-If the test fails, the assertion will be re-run a couple of times.
-So if you are popping the last element of an array inside the assertion, each time it gets run, you'll be popping the next element on the chain.
-The reason for this is that Matest will show you the result of each part of the expression and for that, it needs to re-run each part.

-Removing this constraint is a high priority on my todo list.
-But I'm considering the threadoffs of doing it.
-I'll be happy to pair or discuss on this matter.

 ## Raising Errors

 If your test raises an error during the run, youll get an `ERROR` status and you'll see the backtrace.